efacilitation/watch-network/README.md

   ]
 });

-watch.task('something:important', function(callback) {
+watch.task('something:important', function(changedFile, callback) {
+  // `changedFile` which file change caused the task to run
-  // if you define the optional `callback` function the watcher will wait until you call it });
+  // `callback` function the watcher will wait until you call it
+  //
+  // you can omit both parameters to let the task run synchronously });

 watch.initialize();